+Methods for controlling where and how adsorbates bind to graphene are being developed at both the micro and atomic scale.
+Methods to control the micro scale patterns include: hot atom beams~\cite{Balog10315}, electrostatically biased scanning probes~\cite{Lee13s1227401303551}, laser-irradiation~\cite{Lee122374}, polymer masks~\cite{Lee115461}, and physical masks~\cite{Hernández1384}.
+Theoretical research indicates it may be possible to tailor, at least to some degree, the atomic arrangement of adsorbates on the graphene basal plane by combinations of strain~\cite{Cole1111122677}, laser-induced desorption~\cite{Zhang12201409}, and changing the chemical potentials~\cite{Ao1014503,Jiang1219321,Solenov5920}.
+Although the methods involved often do not produce well-ordered adsorbate structures, recent experimental evidence suggests that F can be adsorbed into a well-ordered structures that are not fully fluorinated~\cite{Schmucker2012,kashtiban2014atomically}.
+These experimental methods and theoretical ideas open the possibility of designing fluorinated graphene systems with the patterning needed to obtain desired properties.

-In this work we consider varying degrees of fluorination (stoichiometries) on graphene surfaces and a number of different arrangements of F atoms (motifs) of the F on surface for each stoichiometry.
+Here we consider the properties of systems with varying degrees of fluorination (stoichiometries) on graphene surfaces and with a number of different arrangements of F atoms (motifs) for each stoichiometry.
 The overall stoichiometry of F on a fluorinated graphene surface is denoted by C$_{m}$F$_{n}$ where there are $n$ F atoms adsorbed onto $m$ C atoms.
 In Section~\ref{sec:methods} we discuss the computational methods used here.
 In Section~\ref{sec:results} the mechanical, electrical, elastic, and magnetic properties of fluorinated graphene of varying stoichiometries and motifs are presented.
-A listing of the stoichiometries and motifs studied here and their calculated properties is given in Table~\ref{table:configurations}.
-We will make frequent reference to this table.
+A listing of the stoichiometries and motifs and their calculated properties is given in Table~\ref{table:configurations}.
+We will frequently refer to this table.
 Concluding remarks are found in Section~\ref{sec:Summary}.